 - Raw Parmesan cheese for topping, optional and if tolerated

-- Melt butter in a large soup pot over medium heat.
+- Melt butter or ghee in a large soup pot over medium heat.
 Add the onion, garlic, celery and carrots.
 Sauté a few minutes, stirring occasionally.
 Then, add the ground beef and pork sausage, breaking up the meat with a spatula.
 Add the sea salt, black pepper, oregano, thyme and cayenne to the mixture, and stir.

 - Once the meat is browned, add the broth, tomato sauce, tomato paste and bay leaf.
 Stir well and then add the zucchini noodles and fresh basil.
 Simmer for about 25 minutes.
 Taste soup after simmering and adjust seasoning as necessary.
 Remove bay leaf when ready to serve.